ashwingopalsamy/notes/golang/README.md

   - Defer calls are evaluated immediately but the function call is not executed until the surrounding function returns.

 - **Definition**: Control statements direct the flow of execution in a program.
-- **Use Cases**: Managing conditional logic, loops and deferred execution.
+- **Use Cases**: Managing conditional logic, loops, and deferred execution.
 - **Tips**: Use `defer` for resource cleanup and to ensure execution order in a function.
 - **Lesser-known facts**: In `switch` statements, if no case matches, the default case (if present) will execute.

-#### Order of Evaluation
+### Order of Evaluation

 - In Go, function arguments are evaluated before the function is called.
 - Go determines the order of evaluation of function arguments by evaluating them from **left to right** before the function call, as specified in the language specification.
-- In languages like C, C++, Java there is no definite specification that mentions on the order of evaluation of function arguments.
+- In languages like C, C++, Java there is no definite specification that mentions the order of evaluation of function arguments.
 - In Python, the order of evaluation of function arguments is similar to Go.

 - **Definition**: The order in which expressions and function arguments are evaluated before the execution of the function.